junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Obi-Wan finds the latest piece of graffiti with the announcement another two days later, and thanks to the decoder sheet, he reads it like looking into words written in plain common language.
 And with bright colors and powerful strokes, the art is practically shouting "Freedom" and "Rebel" at his face, along with some really strong words regarding the Empire.
 If the Upper Level ever finds out the true meaning of these arts, anyone involved would get electrocuted.
 No question asked.

 Obi-Wan frowned at them when he saw them, eyebrows deeply furrowed.
-He can't feel more glad that at least among everyone from security and guarding forces, *he* is the one tasked for this and finding out what they're plotting.
+He can't feel more glad that, at least among everyone from security and guarding forces, *he* is the one tasked with this and finding out what they're plotting.
 He can't imagine what kind of massacre it would turn into, if Count Dooku ever comes down here and finds what he found.
 It gives him a shiver when he imagines the colorful walls are splattered with dark bloody red.

 The back door of that deserted factory is loosely opened with a slit when he arrives, an hour before the assembly starts.
 He sneaks in easily without a sound.
 The rusty door looks as if it's going to moan when he passes it, but he wills it to be quiet, and god-blessingly it complies.

 The place is dim and shabby, much like all the constructions in this Level nowadays.
 But in the middle of the ground, there is a big enough opening for people to gather.
-Perhaps to have some treacherous discussions, if he has to guess, maybe even some bold movement against the Empire -- for which he can snuff out the bud of an rebellion against the Empire now that he's here.
+Perhaps to have some treacherous discussions, if he has to guess, maybe even some bold movement against the Empire -- for which he can snuff out the bud of a rebellion against the Empire now that he's here.
 Obi-Wan figures, hiding behind a corner behind a broken column, waiting patiently for the assembly to start.

 An hour passes.

 And then the second hour.

-The space is getting darker as it comes closer to the night time.
+The space is getting darker as it comes closer to nighttime.
 The only light comes in through a dirty window high on the wall, near the edge of the ceiling.

 Only when Obi-Wan starts doubting if he's really translating those patterns correctly, or the sheet is lying, people start walking in.

-But instead of hearing a radical, reactionary, bolshy assembly as he expected, those people start talking about the tough lives civilians were living nowadays under the Empire's military control, the suffocating atmosphere that stifles any creative expressions, the assistance each one of them can provide for one another, and most of all, how they can make people's life better.
+But instead of hearing a radical, reactionary, bolshy assembly as he expected, those people start talking about the tough lives civilians were living nowadays under the Empire's military control, the suffocating atmosphere that stifles any creative expressions, the assistance each one of them can provide for one another, and most of all, how they can make people's lives better.

 They are kind, and friendly, and calm.
-Only when they talk about their neighbors' starved kids or sick elderlies do they sound emotional, sobbing quietly in unshed tears.
+Only when they talk about their neighbors' starving kids or sick elderly do they sound emotional, sobbing quietly in unshed tears.

 Obi-Wan swallows hard as he listens.

-*These are just people.* He thinks, astonished and uncharacteristically upset, behind the column, in the shadow he hides, just like the shadow those people are used to live in.
+*These are just people.* He thinks, astonished and uncharacteristically upset, behind the column, in the shadow he hides, just like the shadow those people are used to living in.
 These are just ordinary people trying so hard to have a life, and the Empire is squeezing their living space, suffocating them mentally and physically.

-He doesn't realize since when has he started clenching his fist or biting on his teeth, or what's that for.
+He doesn't realize since when he has started clenching his fist or biting on his teeth, or what's that for.
 He forces his fists and jaws to relax, and continues listening.
 He's still a Jedi for this galaxy, after all.
 Surely maintaining a peaceful galaxy is more important than one poor kid or one old man.
-His job tonight is still to follow the order and arrest the dangerous rebel forces, led by none other then the familiar one who has a young voice and a familiar slender figure.
+His job tonight is still to follow the order and arrest the dangerous rebel forces, led by none other than the familiar one who has a young voice and a familiar slender figure.

 Obi-Wan stares at the boy -- a young man actually, he looks more like a leader now, standing before the group, soothing them with soft voice, giving them instructions of how to fix some of the difficulties -- how to fix a tool that's broken, who to ask for medical advices, what to do to release a pain, what they're short of and where they might find, and many more.
-Anakin is still in his art-smudged hooded jacket, but the whole vibe radiating from him seems so different -- less of a dreamy naughty artist, but a responsible leader that actually cares about people, helps people.
+Anakin is still in his art-smudged hooded jacket, but the whole vibe radiating from him seems so different -- less of a dreamy naughty artist, but a responsible leader who actually cares about people, helps people.
 Except, undoubtedly, evidently, he *is* a rebellion force now, from the Empire's perspective, gathering secret assemblies, encouraging the complaints toward the Empire, disassembling the hard-earned peace the Empire is trying to maintain.
 There is no defense for that.

 Obi-Wan takes a candid photo from his hidden position, bites his lips, and goes back to continue staring at the scene. *Does he really have to take him in?
 But he doesn't seem to have a choice, does he?
-The order is quiet clear, so is the consequence.*
+The order is quite clear, so is the consequence.*

 He remembers Count Dooku's figure, swaying before his eyes like a shadow, with a quiet but menacing tone: "If you fail, *I* will go to the Lower Level myself.
 Do you understand?"

 His hands are clenched into fists with white knuckles again.

-He's so focused in his thoughts now he almost doesn't realize since when the conversation and the assembly has stopped.
-People's talking voice die down like waning sea waves, but they're oddly not leaving yet.
+He's so focused on his thoughts now that he almost doesn't realize when the conversation and the assembly have stopped.
+People's talking voices die down like waning sea waves, but they're oddly not leaving yet.

 Obi-Wan wonders what their next move is going to be, when the young voice echoes in the space, loud and clear: "How long are you planning on hiding there, Jedi Master Kenobi?"